Grandma's Wine Biscuits ♥ Tree

 In November of 1994, I hit an emotional nadir.
 It began the Friday of Veteran's Day weekend, when, after an oil change and minor repair at Tune-Up Clinic, my car's engine caught fire.
-The repair shop manager assured me their insurance would cover the damage.
+The repair shop manager assured me their insurance would cover the damage to my little silver Dodge Neon, which otherwise was in good repair and only needed some cosmetic tweaking to look nearly new.

 A week later, my endocrinologist called.
-(Since my thyroid cancer surgery in 1990, I must have periodic checkups to make sure the cancer hasn't recurred.)
+(Since my thyroid cancer surgery in 1990, I must have periodic checkups to make sure certain endocrine levels are balanced.)
 She told me I needed another thyroid scan as my blood test had come back with suspicious signs.
 I was terrified, not only that the cancer had returned, but because the thyroid scan in the past had been a very invasive procedure.
 At one point you sit with a huge scanner over your face for 10 minutes.
-A severe claustrophobe, I emerged from a previous scan in hysterics.
+A severe claustrophobe, I emerged from the previous scan in hysterics.

 The following week, on the day after Thanksgiving, my budgie Merlin died.
-Very much part of the family, Merlin was a "character" even my co-workers knew.
+He had been ill off and on for most of the year, and the vet could not make out what was wrong with him.
+Very much part of the family, Merlin was a "character" who even my co-workers knew.
+His funny habits, like preferring pork chops to seeds and playing soccer with the cat busy balls I bought for him, were always recounted.
 I was devastated by his death and certainly not prepared for the call a week later from the insurance company for Tune-Up Clinic.
-They insisted the fire was my fault and they would not pay the claim!
+They insisted the fire was my fault (dried oil on my engine!) and they would not pay the claim!
+[Our lawyer had to threaten to sue them for the repair value of the car, almost $10K, before they would relent.]

 So I was carless, birdless, and awaiting potentially horrible medical news when my friend Juanita appeared on our doorstep.
 She had been super-supportive during the crisis, driving me to work (at that time we worked in the same building) and providing a shoulder to cry on, and her husband was on the lookout for a good used car for me.
-I was surprised to see her--and even more surprised when she dragged in a seven-foot Frasier fir tree.
+I was surprised to see her—and even more surprised when she carried into our apartment a seven-foot Frasier fir tree.
 She had heard me say I had been dreaming of a live Christmas tree and she and a mutual friend, Betty, had bought one for us.
 Needless to say, I was in tears at this gesture.
 Later on I jokingly dubbed them "the tree fairies."
+We enjoyed the fragrant tree all through Advent and Christmastide.

-Several weeks after Christmas the scan took place.
-I sat tensely next to James in the waiting room, reading the 23rd Psalm and clutching a handkerchief that a friend, Ken, had prayed over in church.
-Once in the waiting room, I was hit with two surprises: the scan machinery had changed to a much less invasive structure and Andy, the sympathetic head technician, was there.
-When he found out I was afraid, he sat holding my hand throughout the entire 25-minute procedure.
+Several weeks after Christmas the thyroid scan took place.
+I sat tensely next to James in the waiting room of Northside Hospital, reading the 23rd Psalm and clutching a handkerchief that a friend, Ken, had prayed over in church.
+Once in the examination room, I was hit with two surprises: the scan machinery had changed to a much less invasive structure, and Andy, the sympathetic head technician, was on duty.
+When he found out I was terrified, he sat next to me holding my hand throughout the entire 25-minute procedure.

 We had returned to the waiting room for only a few minutes before Andy came out and said everything was clear.
-We walked out of the hospital to a beautiful, cloudless blue sky and James said, "Everything looks so much brighter."
+We walked out of the hospital to a beautiful, cloudless blue sky.
+James looked upward and remarked, "Everything looks so much brighter."
 We ate breakfast, then announced the news to friends at lunch.
-Later I posted the events to our friends online on Genie, as good news should always be shared.
+Later I posted the events to our friends online on GEnie, as good news should always be shared.
 But I was still in shock.
 It took me all day to realize God had given me my life back.

 But then maybe once you've been touched by "tree fairies," nothing is ever quite the same again.

-Visit Rick Goldschmidt's Rankin-Bass Website for information on the original broadcast of Rudolph and other Rankin-Bass Christmas presentations.
-Rudolph ornaments, "beanies," and other figures are also available at stores like Suncoast Video.
+Best Christmas Viewing on TVVisit Rick Goldschmidt's The Enchanted World of Rankin-Bass for information on the original broadcast of Rudolph and other Rankin-Bass Christmas presentations.

 Don't find your favorite here?
+Possibly not, since I'm not a fan of It's a Wonderful Life (don't faint) or The Year Without a Santa Claus.
 Here's a list of Christmas movies linked to info about each movie at the Internet Movie Database.

 Of course I also enjoy Christmas fiction.
-One of my best and most recent discoveries came in 2001, when I picked up a copy of Gerald Toner's Lipstick Like Lindsay's and Other Christmas Stories.
+One of my best discoveries came in 2001, when I picked up a copy of Gerald Toner's Lipstick Like Lindsay's and Other Christmas Stories.
 Mr. Toner writes Christmas stories that do not involve magical little characters, childlike adults, or children's fantasy characters.
 Instead, his protagonists are adults or young people who through some means or another come to learn the true, intangible qualities of the holidays.
-I recently bought Toner's two other books and was just as pleased with them.
+Toner has published three other books of stories, all as priceless as the first.

 Here are some other favorites: